 PROJECT SUMMARY

 New Music Biennial (NMB) is a festival which takes place every two years, in London and one other UK city with the aim of reaching new audiences for new music.
 20 new pieces of music by outstanding UK composers are programmed across one weekend in each city.
-All of the music is broadcast on BBC Radio 3, all events are free and audiences have the chance to meet and interact with the featured composers and attend performances across a broad range of indoor and outdoor venues.
+All of the music is broadcast on BBC Radio 3, all events are free and where possible audiences have the chance to meet and interact with the featured composers and attend performances across a broad range of indoor and outdoor venues.
 In 2017, the NMB weekend festival will take place in Hull from 30th June to 2nd July 2017 as part of City of Culture 2017 and at the Southbank Centre, London from 7th to 9th July 2017.

-So that as many people as possible in Hull can benefit from this unique new music programme, an extensive programme of associated composer residencies and bespoke listening activities in schools will take place in Hull between September 2016 and April 2018.
+So that as many people as possible in Hull can benefit from this unique new music programme, a programme of associated composer residencies and bespoke listening activities in schools will take place in Hull between September 2016 and April 2018.

 This agreement relates to the production of the NMB festival weekend, the delivery of the five composer residencies which have been initiated by the Foundation with funds from Paul Hamlyn Foundation, the sub- licensing of Minute of Listening to participating composers and collaboration with evaluators at Hull University.